 —Carol Giacomo is a member of The New York Times’ editorial board and writes on foreign and defense policy.
 Her course, on shaping the debate on international issues, will incorporate a spring-break trip to Hungary to report on the threat to democracy posed by the forces of illiberalism, xenophobia, and hate.

-—Kimbriell Kelly is a Pulitzer Prize-winning investigative reporter at The Washington Post with more than 20 years’ experience working as a journalist.
+—Kimbriell Kelly is a Pulitzer Prize-winning editor in the Los Angeles Times’ Washington bureau with more than 20 years’ experience working as a journalist.
 She will teach a seminar on investigative journalism with a focus on public-records accountability reporting in an age of disinformation.

 —Jon Gertner is a bestselling author, editor, and journalist known for his writing on science, technology, innovation, business, and society.
 In his course, on covering new technology and climate science, students will learn how to cut through hype and craft narratives that make sense of new ideas.